HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 ## Debug vs Release builds

-This is little detour on choosing the right flags for the situation.
+This is a little detour on choosing the right flags for the situation.

 A "build" refers to a specific compiled version of a program that you produce.
 Depending on the situation, you might want diffent builds with different flags.